arthurs14/Bubble-Tea-Builder/README.md

-# Boba Tea Drink Builder
+# Burger Builder

-A React project where you can customize your own bubble tea drink with all the add ons of your choices and etc.
+A React project where you can customize your own burger with all the add ons of your choices and etc.

 ### `npm start`